Please take the 2020 Slate Star Codex Survey.

 As always, the survey is plagued by fundamental limitations, poor technology, and my own carelessness, but a couple of things to watch for:

 – Once you click a box on a Google form, you cannot un-click it – i.e. you can change your answer but you can’t unanswer the question.
 If you click a box you didn’t mean to, please switch your answer to “Other” if available; if not, then choose the most boring inoffensive answer that is least likely to produce surprising results.
 I realize how bad this is but there is apparently no way around it.

 – By default, all responses will be included in a public dataset for anyone who wants to analyze them.
-Your responses will obviously not be attached to your name or any similarly blatant identifying information, but if you are the only 92 year old from Uruguay on SSC then someone could theoretically identify you.
+Your responses will obviously not be attached to your name or any similarly blatant identifying information, and this year I’m going to further bin a couple of especially identifiable categories like age, but if you’re the only supercentenarian Mongolian reader or something, you might still be identifiable.
 There is an option to make all your responses private; if identifiability bothers you, feel free to check it and you will not be included in the public dataset.
-There are a few sections of Part II, especially the ones on drugs and sex, which I figure need extra privacy protection; I will not be sharing these regardless of your answer to the privacy question.

 – Due to poring over a 5000 entry spreadsheet not actually being that much fun, I am not up for changing your answers after you submit them.
 Please do not email me asking me to do this.
 This includes your answer to the privacy question.
 Please figure out whether you want privacy before taking the survey.

 That having been said, you are all great, and I super-appreciate any survey-filling-out you are willing to do.
 If you can donate about a half-hour, I hope I can pay you back in interesting findings and useful crowd-sourced life advice.
+I also plan to pay up to two randomly selected respondents back with a large monetary prize (with some caveats I hope you’ll find fun, see the last section for details).
 So: